-Box braids hairstyle is among the most sought-after protective hairstyles, not only because of how stunning they look but also because of how well they protect your natural hair.
-Before you begin, decide how thick your want your braids.
+Box braids are among the most sought-after protective hairstyles, not only because of how stunning they look but also because of how well they protect your natural hair.
+Before you begin, decide how thick you want your braids.
 The finished look is stunning and will last you for months.

 1. Prep Your Hair